 HOW IT WORKS

 This first iteration of the brushless motor led to many changes.
-Find out why we think 3D Printing is changing the world for the better.
+3D Printing is changing the world.

 The 3D printed parts to the brushless motor make a colorful collage!
 See for yourself what these parts represent.